-A great real estate agent can guide you through every step and connect you with other professionals like inspectors, contractors, and mortgage brokers/lenders if needed.
+You will also want to become familiar with the experts in your local area who can assist you in the purchase process-specifically a real estate agent.
+A great real estate agent can guide you through every step and connect you with other professionals like inspectors, attorneys, and mortgage brokers or lenders.